KathrynEllestad/MN-Labor-Market-Analysis-2024/README.md

 ## Project Overview

 This project analyzes Minnesota’s labor market in 2024 to evaluate how wages, job vacancies, unemployment, and workforce turnover vary across regions and industries.
-The analysis focuses on whether current labor market conditions support financial stability for workers and where mismatches between labor supply, demand, and cost of living are most pronounced.
+The analysis focuses on whether current labor market conditions support financial stability for workers and where mismatches between labor supply, labor demand, and cost of living are most pronounced.

 The goal of the project is to support workforce planners, regional development boards, policymakers, and employers by identifying where targeted wage adjustments, training investments, and retention strategies may have the greatest impact.